-We believe that work is more than a place you go every day.
+We believe that work is more than a place you go to every day.
 It is about being inspired and motivated to achieve extraordinary things.
-We believe that workplace diversity and the inclusion of a variety of views, perspectives, and backgrounds are integral parts of our company’s success and provides you with the best co-workers you could ask for.
+We believe that workplace diversity and the inclusion of a variety of views, perspectives, and backgrounds are integral parts of our company’s success and provide you with the best co-workers you could ask for.
 Our employee benefits play an important role in making Integrity a great place to work.

 Who We Are?

 Since 1968, Integrity House has provided comprehensive and compassionate addiction treatment services for individuals with substance use disorders.
-Integrity is accredited from the Commission on Accreditation of Rehabilitation Facilities (CARF), an independent, nonprofit accreditor of health and human services, at its highest level, Integrity House is recognized statewide as a treatment leader.
-Integrity House is committed to best practice and has expanded its program and services throughout the years to remain a practical resource for those who need help.
-We currently offer inpatient, residential, and outpatient, levels of addiction treatment, including medication-assisted treatment; treatment for co-occurring disorders; outpatient mental health services; recovery programs; education and workforce readiness opportunities; and supportive housing.
+Integrity is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), an independent, nonprofit accreditor of health and human services, at its highest level, Integrity House is recognized statewide as a treatment leader.
+Integrity House is committed to best practices and has expanded its program and services throughout the years to remain a practical resource for those who need help.
+We currently offer inpatient, residential, and outpatient levels of addiction treatment, including medication-assisted treatment; treatment for co-occurring disorders; outpatient mental health services; recovery programs; education and workforce readiness opportunities; and supportive housing.

 Apply today!
-Be part of an amazing interdisciplinary team committed to rebuilding lives, families and communities.
+Be part of an amazing interdisciplinary team committed to rebuilding lives, families, and communities.

 Integrity is committed to providing an environment of mutual respect where equal employment opportunities are available to all applicants and teammates.
-Integrity House openly supports and fully commits to recruitment, selection, placement, promotion and compensation of individuals without regard to race, color, religion, age, sex (including pregnancy, gender identity, and sexual orientation), genetic information, national origin, disability status, protected veteran status or any other characteristic protected by federal, state or local laws.
+Integrity House openly supports and fully commits to recruitment, selection, placement, promotion, and Compensation of individuals without regard to race, color, religion, age, sex (including pregnancy, gender identity, and sexual orientation), genetic information, national origin, disability status, protected veteran status or any other characteristic protected by federal, state or local laws.